 22q11.2 deletion syndrome (22q11.2DS) is a genetic disorder.
 In children with this syndrome, a tiny piece of chromosome 22 is missing.
 This can cause many health problems.
 These problems may range from heart defects and developmental delays to seizures.
 The child may also have changes in how the eyes, nose, or ears look.
 Or the child may have an opening in the roof of the mouth (cleft palate).
 Most children with the syndrome only have some of the health problems.
 In general, any of the health problems can be treated, especially if they are found early.

-The name of the syndrome refers to the missing piece of chromosome.
-It should be on the long arm of chromosome 22, at a place called q11.2.
+The name of the syndrome refers to the missing piece of chromosome 22.
+It is located at a place on that chromosome called q11.2.

-About 9 in 10 cases of 22q11.2 deletion syndrome happen randomly.
-They occur when the egg is fertilized or early in fetal development.
-This means that most people with the disorder have no family history of it.
-But they can pass the condition on to their children.
-The remaining 10% of cases are inherited from either the mother or the father.
+But a person with the condition can pass it on to his or her children.
+About 1 in 10 cases are inherited from the mother or the father.
 When the condition is inherited, other family members could also be affected.
-Because a person who has this chromosome deletion has a 1 in 2 chance of passing the problem to a child, both parents can have their blood studied to look for the deletion.
+A person who has this chromosome deletion has a 1 in 2 chance of passing the problem to a child.
+So both parents can have their blood studied to look for the deletion.